-NYX Professional Makeup’s New Eyebrow Pomade Pencil Is Finally Here & So Easy To Use
+NYX Professional Makeup Finally Launched A New Brow Product & It’s So Easy To Use

 Before NYX Professional Makeup's Tame & Frame pomade came into my life, my brows were bleak.
 They're thick, fast-growing, and rebellious (but also inexplicably sparse in spots, because why not).
 I was on the verge of growing out my bangs to cover them up forever when I grabbed the brand's $7.50 pomade on a whim.
 And of course, one of the cheapest products I'd ever tried worked like a charm.
 That's what makes me so excited about NYX Professional Makeup's new Fill & Fluff Eyebrow Pomade Pencil; not only is it the brand's first brow-related product launch in two years, the new pencil only costs $11.

 It also makes buying new brow brushes for pomades (which I personally go through quicker than any other brush I own) a thing of the past.
 The pencil has a retractable, teardrop-shaped pomade bullet, ideal for drawing on fine hairs, framing runaway brows, or shading in any spaces you need filled — and early reviews already make it seem like it's another win from the brand.
 It's important to note that the new formula is different than the Tame & Frame pomade's, though: the Fill & Fluff pencil's pomade bullet was formulated specifically to help create a more natural, "boy brow" look.